npr99/URSC645/Admin/URSC645_FileNaming.md

-# General Filename Plan for Reproducible Worklow
+# General Filename Plan for Reproducible Workflow

 This filename plan provides basic guidelines to help with reproducible research.
 An ideal filename provides information about the author, the contents, and when the file was made.